Josh Bergeron: Take the shot when it's your turn - Salisbury Post

 • clergy

-Starting this week, people with high-risk medical conditions can receive a shot.
-That includes people ages 16 and up with conditions such as asthma, cancer, diabetes, obesity, Down syndrome or dementia.
+Starting this week, people with high-risk medical conditions also can receive a shot.
+That includes people ages 16 and up with conditions such as asthma, cancer, diabetes, obesity or dementia.

 It’s important to take the vaccine when it’s your turn.
 To check when you’re eligible, visit yourspotyourshot.nc.gov.